 Why Does This Certification Set Cobalt Apart?

 What got some of those bad-actor electronics recyclers in trouble was prioritizing quick and easy profit over responsibility and sustainability.
-They accepted no accountability for their clients’ data or their downstream vendors, and did not want to put in the effort to refurbish and remarket equipment that was still valuable and useful.
+Before regulations and certifications, there was no incentive to take accountability for their clients’ data or their downstream vendors, nor to put in the effort to refurbish and remarket equipment that was still valuable and useful.
 Anyone can fill a shipping container with computers and send them out of sight and out of mind.
 A recycler or ITAD provider who has gone through the process to receive and maintain R2 Certification has shown themselves to take their responsibility and dedication to clients seriously and to see the bigger picture of electronics recycling and IT security.

 R2 Certification is expensive and time-consuming.
 Any e-waste recycler or ITAD provider who offers to take your assets for free or pay you for them, no questions asked and no paper trail to follow, is very unlikely to have invested the time and effort into certification.
 Always ask to see evidence of certification if you’re suspicious.